abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 {: .definition}

->An partial order is a set of elements, together with a *binary relation* between the elements of the set, which obeys the laws of reflexivity, transitivity and antisymmetry.
+>An partial order is a set of elements, together with a *binary relation* between the elements of the set, that obeys the laws of reflexivity, transitivity and antisymmetry.

 Every linear order is also a partial order (just as a group is still a monoid), but not the other way around.